anusha-murali/anusha-murali.github.io/dfs.md

 Run DFS on the graph until it finds a back edge or terminates without finding one.

-How do we find if there is a back-edge during DFS?
+**How do we find if there is a back-edge during DFS?**

-During DFS traversal, let us add vertices to the stack during postvisit.
+During DFS traversal, let us add vertices to the stack during postorder visit.
 Therefore, during DFS of the above graph, we first add $C$, then add $B$ and finally add $A$ to the stack.
-The
+Each time when we add a vertex $v$ to the stack, we must check whether $v$'s parent is already in the stack.

 Following Python code implements cycle detection using DFS.